Monument Terminology

 Oval top

-Any monument or marker with the top arched as a segment of a circle.
+A monument or marker featuring a curved top shaped like a segment of a circle.

 Panel